 Knowledge of the typical pawn structures is highly important in chess and can help you play many different openings well.

-There are many different plans for Black in the Queen’s Gambit Declined.
-You can learn a few of them and vary according to the tournament circumstances.
+Queen’s Gambit Declined offers many different plans for Black You can learn a few of them and vary according to the tournament circumstances.

 This will make you less predictable for your opponents and enrich your strategic knowledge.